cncf/tag-env-sustainability/governance/contributor-ladder.md

 Additionally, you will play a crucial role in facilitating discussions and resolving any issues that may arise between contributors, ensuring a harmonious and productive community environment.
 Your position as a technical lead allows you to contribute significantly to the overall success and cohesion of the Environmental Sustainability TAG.

-* Build partnerships between TAG and projects or other organizations.
 * Support and promote other community leaders.

 ## Nominated as Co-Chair